 The following possible sanctions may be imposed as a result of a Student Conduct Hearing and/or an Appeal Hearing.
+The following outcomes may also be considered, along with other options not listed here, as potential outcomes for the Informal Resolution Process.
 In addition, if at any point (whether during or prior to any such hearing) a student's presence on campus creates a threat to the health, safety, and/or well-being of other students or other members of the Maria College community, the College reserves the right to immediately suspend that student from campus until the time of the Student Conduct Hearing and/or Appeal Hearing.

-The following list of possible consequences/sanctions is not exhaustive, and these consequences/sanctions may be imposed singularly or in any combination.
+The following list of possible consequences/sanctions is not exhaustive, and these consequences/ sanctions may be imposed singularly or in any combination.
 Any combination of the following sanctions, as well as different and/or additional consequences or sanctions, may be imposed by a Student Conduct Hearing panel and/or Appeal Hearing panel as the panel members may deem appropriate.